 - 1. From any page, click the Diagnostics heading.
-The Diagnostics screen will be displayed. - Under View Error and History Logs, click View Logs.
+The Diagnostics screen will be displayed. - 2.
+Under View Error and History Logs, click View Logs.
 You can also save the logs to a file by clicking Save Logs.
-If you save the logs to a file, you must select a destination folder within 60 seconds. - MOTE: Saved logs taken at point of failure are valuable for assessing problems.
-Service personnel may request these logs.
+If you save the logs to a file, you must select a destination folder within 60 seconds.